 Frequently Asked Questions

-A localized alveolar ridge augmentation after tooth extraction, or "ridge augmentation," involves placing bone graft directly into the empty socket where a tooth's roots used to be, to help create the natural shape of the gums and jaw that may have been lost following tooth extraction.
+A localized alveolar ridge augmentation after tooth extraction, or "ridge augmentation," involves placing bone graft directly over the existing bone where a tooth's roots used to be to help create the natural shape of the gums and jaw that may have been lost following tooth extraction.

 Bone augmentation/bone graft is a term that describes a variety of procedures used to build bone so that dental implants can be placed.
 These procedures typically involve grafting bone or bonelike materials to the jaw.
 The graft can be your own bone or be processed bone.

-A bone graft is not always required when patients receive dental implants but it is common for a patient to need one – especially if implants are being placed in the upper jaw below the sinus cavity.
+A bone graft is not always required when patients receive dental implants but it can help enhance the longevity of the dental implant.